d20-Luna/Iron-Gods/Traits/README.md

 ### Pharmaceutical

 A Pharmaceutical is typically an alchemical consumable that is activated by either ingesting them, or having them injected into a creature with the use of a [medlance^](/Technology%20Guide/Gear/README.md#medlance).
 To identify a pharmaceutical, use the [Identify Pharmaceutical^](/Technology%20Guide/README.md#identify-pharmaceutical) action.

+### Powered

+This melee weapon uses a battery.
+You can activate or deactivate a powered weapon with an Interact action or as part of drawing or stowing it.
+This weapon comes with a commercial battery installed and uses 1 charge per day (rather than 1 charge per attack).
+If you try to attack with a powered weapon that’s out of charges or is deactivated, it functions as an improvised weapon.

 ### Signal